- Public Affairs

 Apex conservation grants serve as another benefit the company can offer to local and regional communities in the course of project development.

-In the meantime, the launch of the Apex Conservation Grant program attracted the attention of a new partner: the National Fish and Wildlife Foundation (NFWF).
+Just concluding its first year, the ACG program has already demonstrated clear potential and evolved into a new, more impactful grant program with the help of a partner: the National Fish and Wildlife Foundation (NFWF).
 Since its founding by Congress in 1984, NFWF has grown to become the nation’s largest private conservation grant maker, working with both public and private partners to sustain, restore, and enhance the nation’s fish, wildlife, plants, and habitats for current and future generations.
-To date, NFWF has generated $6.1 billion in total conservation impact.
+To date, NFWF has generated $6.8 billion in total conservation impact.

 Partnering with NFWF expands the potential impact of the ACG program dramatically.
-NFWF typically matches contributions 3:1, meaning that every dollar offered by Apex or its project sponsors for a specific conservation grant will be at least doubled, further benefiting regional and local communities.
+Moving forward, for each new wind and solar project that Apex commercializes, the company will contribute $1,000 per megawatt to NFWF, which will match contributions at least 1:1—meaning that every dollar offered by Apex or its project sponsors for a specific conservation grant will be at least doubled, further benefiting regional and local communities.
+With input from Apex’s environmental team, NFWF will prioritize the dollars to fund conservation projects near the renewable energy facilities.

 Furthermore, the alliance with NFWF associates the ACG program with NFWF’s strong reputation for effectively working with dozens of federal agencies, leading corporations, and foundations.
 Practically speaking, the NFWF partnership creates the opportunity for Apex to expand its grant program to benefit all of its commercialized projects—an administrative undertaking that would be difficult, if not impossible, for Apex to accomplish on its own.